Carlina Rivera

-Carlina Rivera (born January 3, 1984) is an American politician who represents the 2nd district of the New York City Council since 2018.
-She is a member of the Democratic Party.
-The district includes portions of the East Village, Gramercy Park, Kips Bay, Lower East Side, Murray Hill and Rose Hill in Manhattan.
+Carlina Rivera (born January 3, 1984) is a former American politician who represented the 2nd district of the New York City Council from 2018 to 2025.
+A member of the Democratic Party, her district includes portions of the East Village, Gramercy Park, Kips Bay, Lower East Side, Murray Hill, and Rose Hill in Manhattan.

-Rivera was a candidate in the Democratic primary for New York's 10th congressional district in 2022.
+After serving as the legislative director for Rosie Méndez, Rivera launched her campaign for City Council in 2016 as a Democratic Socialist.
+By 2017, she was no longer a socialist, and has served as city council representative since.
+Rivera was a candidate in the Democratic primary for New York's 10th congressional district in 2022, but lost, coming in fourth place, behind Dan Goldman, State Assemblywoman Yuh-Line Niou, and Congressman Mondaire Jones.

 Early life and education

-Rivera grew up on the Lower East Side, where she was raised in Section 8 housing by a single mother who moved from Puerto Rico to mainland USA.
+Rivera grew up on the Lower East Side, where she was raised in Section 8 housing by a single mother who moved from Puerto Rico to the mainland.
 She graduated from Notre Dame School in Manhattan and Marist College in Poughkeepsie, New York, where she majored in journalism.

 Career

 Rivera worked as director of programs and services at Good Old Lower East Side (GOLES), a local nonprofit organization focused on neighborhood housing and preservation, economic development, and community revitalization.
 She was also a member of Manhattan Community Board 3 and later served as the legislative director for Rosie Mendez.